mokyen/okyensourcesoftware/docs/godbolt_cmake_gtest.md

 ## Introduction

 Compiler Explorer (CE), also known as godbolt.org, has been a game-changer for many software engineers, myself included.
 Over the past four years, it has significantly impacted my development process.
-This tool's influence extends beyond individual developers; even tech giants like Google incorporate CE into their official processes.
+This tool's influence extends beyond individual developers; even tech giants like Google incorporate CE [into their official processes](https://www.youtube.com/watch?v=torqlZnu9Ag).
 The C++ community (and many others) owes a debt of gratitude to [Matt Godbolt](https://xania.org/) for creating this invaluable resource.

-One of CE's most powerful applications is in learning and implementing Test Driven Development (TDD) using Google Test.
+One of CE's most powerful applications is in learning how to perform Test Driven Development (TDD).
 Previously, setting up a TDD environment could take hours.
 With CE and some guidance from [Niall Cooling's blog](https://blog.feabhas.com/2020/08/tdd-with-compiler-explorer/), I was able to start unit testing in under two minutes.
 This accessibility extends to various devices, from desktops to tablets, and even smartphones (though mobile usage has its limitations).

 While CE's Gtest integration works seamlessly for single-file projects, things get more complex when you need to separate source code and unit tests.
 This blog post will guide you through setting up Gtest with CMake in Compiler Explorer for multi-file projects, sharing insights from my experience and offering solutions to common challenges.

 ## Why This Matters

 As your projects grow, separating source code and unit tests becomes crucial for maintainability.
+This division becomes required if you're creating a library that you want to be usable by others.
 However, this separation often introduces complexity, especially when working with online tools like Compiler Explorer.
-By mastering the setup of Gtest with CMake in CE, you can:
+By mautilizing  the setup of Gtest with CMake in CE, you can:

 1. Quickly prototype and test complex, multi-file C++ projects
 2. Share your work easily with colleagues or the community